pablo-abc/felte/README.md

 ## Browser support

 While further testing would be needed to provide an accurate answer, Felte should work in all evergreen browsers.
-Polyfills might be needed if you target older browsers such as IE 11 for, at least, `Promise.all`, `Element.closest`, `URLSearchParams`, `fetch` and iterators.
+Polyfills might be needed if you target older browsers such as IE 11 for, at least, `Promise.all`, `Element.closest`, `URLSearchParams`, `fetch`, `CustomEvent` and iterators.